dberardi99/matplotlib/ReadMe-issue-28268.txt

 - Side effects related to the introduction of 'reset' property (check what happens in the "_init")
 - Check if "clear" is called in other routines
 - Investigate the other actions performed while calling "clear" (e.g., "self.label.set_color(mpl.rcParams['axes.labelcolor'])")

+5. Coding guidelines:
+- Pass "reset" property as *kwargs and then pop out its value by calling "kwargs.pop" (e.g., see line 1514 of file pyplot.py)